Abigail Spanberger: 2018

-In a visit to the district, former Trump adviser Steve Bannon described it as "an absolute bellwether of the entire country", adding that losing the district would mean the GOP losing control of the House.
+In a visit to the district, former Trump adviser Steve Bannon called it "an absolute bellwether of the entire country", adding that losing the district would mean Republican loss of control of the House.

-A number of sources claimed Spanberger was the first Democrat to win this seat since 1970, when four-term Democrat John Marsh retired and was succeeded by Republican J. Kenneth Robinson.
+Spanberger was the first Democrat to win this seat since 1970, when four-term Democrat John Marsh retired and was succeeded by Republican J. Kenneth Robinson.
 But until 1993, the 7th stretched from the outer Washington suburbs through the Shenandoah Valley and Charlottesville to the outer Richmond suburbs; the present 7th is geographically and demographically the successor to what was the 3rd district before 1993.
+That district had been in Republican hands since 1981; former House Majority Leader Eric Cantor represented it from 2001 until Brat ousted him in the 2014 Republican primary.

+Spanberger and her colleagues Elissa Slotkin and Mikie Sherrill were described as the "mod squad", a moderate alternative to the progressive "squad".
+Spanberger and Sherrill shared a Capitol Hill apartment for four years while they served in Congress together.